-Laura Hewitt Walker

-OH Affordable Housing LUC Omnibus ORD
+Laura Hewitt Walker OH Affordable Housing LUC Omnibus ORD

-D1

-B. Net unit area.
-Where development standards refer to net unit area, net unit area shall walls of the unit, as measured at the floor line.
+((include all)) be square feet of total floor area bounded by the inside surface of the perimeter walls of the unit, as measured at the floor line.
 Net unit area excludes spaces shared by multiple units and accessible to all building occupants such as common hallways or lobbies.
 Net unit area includes any walls internal to the unit.